Low degree Hurwitz stacks in the Grothendieck ring: Introduction

 \subsection{Acknowledgements}

 We thank Hannah Larson as well as multiple tremendously meticulous and helpful referees for carefully reading the paper and offering especially detailed comments.
-We also thank Manjul Bhargava, Margaret Bilu, Samir Canning, Gianfranco Casnati, Jordan Ellenberg, Sean Howe, Nikolas Kuhn, Anand Patel, Bjorn Poonen, Will Sawin, Federico Scavia, Craig Westerland, Takehiko Yasuda, and Wei Zhang for helpful discussions related to this paper.
+We also thank Enrico Schlesinger for pointing out an important omission in our version of the Casnati-Ekedahl structure theorem, see \autoref{remark:ce-improvements}(10).
+This was missed in the published version and we have issued an erratum.
+We thank Manjul Bhargava, Margaret Bilu, Samir Canning, Gianfranco Casnati, Jordan Ellenberg, Sean Howe, Nikolas Kuhn, Anand Patel, Bjorn Poonen, Will Sawin, Federico Scavia, Enrico Schlesinger, Craig Westerland, Takehiko Yasuda, and Wei Zhang for helpful discussions related to this paper.
 AL was supported by the National Science Foundation under Award No. DMS 2102955.
 RV was partly supported by NSF grant DMS-1601211.
 MMW was partly supported by a Packard Fellowship for Science and Engineering, a NSF Waterman Award DMS-2140043, and NSF CAREER grant DMS-2052036.